 Applicants should have an M.S. degree in Chemistry or an associated field by the time of appointment and should demonstrate either potential for, or experience with, inclusive teaching practices.
 All interested individuals are encouraged to apply, particularly those from traditionally marginalized or minoritized groups in Chemistry.

-The successful candidate will teach the equivalent of 4.5 courses (9 sections) of organic chemistry laboratory per year, in collaboration with organic chemistry faculty members assisting with the design and implementation of the curriculum.
+The successful candidate applying for the full-time position will teach the equivalent of 4.5 courses (9 sections) of Organic Chemistry Laboratory per year, in collaboration with organic chemistry faculty members assisting with the design and implementation of the curriculum.
 A typical teaching schedule involves five sections of Organic Chemistry I Laboratory in the Fall, and four sections of Organic Chemistry II Laboratory in the Spring.
 In addition to implementing curricular innovations associated with the lab courses, key responsibilities include equipping student lab drawers, preparing supplies and reagents, maintaining and operating relevant instruments, and supervising student laboratory assistants.
 The candidate may also have the opportunity to contribute to our curriculum by teaching a course for non-science majors or an upper-level elective related to their field of interest.
+Candidates interested in part-time employment may teach one or more Organic Chemistry Laboratory courses.

 - one-page cover letter, summarizing the applicant’s interest in the position